Skip to content

 Himeji (1 hour by Shinkansen)

-Home to Himeji Castle, Japan’s most spectacular original castle (not a reconstruction).
+Home to Himeji Castle, Japan’s largest surviving original castle (not a reconstruction).
 Worth the trip for the architecture and the garden. ¥1,050 castle entry.

 Koyasan (2-3 hours)